Usmanfawad/Financial-software-Python-/README.md

 # Accounting
-> An accounting cycle project based on GUI using python tkinter.
+> An accounting cycle project using python.

-This is an accounting software developed in python.

 ## Main tools used
 1) Tkinter- For the graphical user interface